choueric/regGen/README.md

 VALTIME: 4-3 (0: 2ms, 1: 100ms, 2: 200ms, 3: 13s)
 ```

-As the example shows, the value number can be decimal and binary.
+As the example shows, the enum number can be decimal and binary.
 Actually, it
 support four formats:

 - dec, like 10 = 10